postcss/postcss-selector-parser/API.md

 a root's `toString()` method does is join its selector children with a ','.
 Other than this, it has no special functionality and acts like a container.

+### `root.trailingComma`

+This will be set to `true` if the input has a trailing comma, in order to support parsing of legacy CSS hacks.

 ## Selector nodes

 A selector node represents a single compound selector.
 For example, this